We encourage you to check out our ever-expanding list of small business resources:

 Urban Solutions strengthens underserved communities by supporting for small businesses, job creation, diversity and sustainability.
 Their services include: one-on-one Small Business Consulting, Small Business Development Workshops, Business Attraction, Retention & Expansion, Brokerage, and a Sustainable Business Program.

-LOCAL BUSINESS ASSOCIATIONS
+LOCAL MEMBERSHIP ASSOCIATIONS

 For over 35 years the Golden Gate Business Association has grown, promoted and increased the visibility of San Francisco Bay Area LGBT businesses and those businesses in the community that support them.
 The Association organizes over 30 educational programs and networking events per year.